tony-aw/tinycodet/README.md

 functions these packages have, some which unfortunately have the same name as core R functions, one would probably want to assign them in an alias object.
 But giving them separate aliases is perhaps undesirable:
-`tidytable` is supposed to overwrite some of the `data.table` functions, and one is probably always going to use these 3 packages together (i.e. they “belong” to each other).
+`tidytable` and `collapse` both use `data.table` as a (suggested) dependency, and one is probably going to use functions from `data.table` itself alongside `tidytable` and `collapse`.

 This is where the `%m import <-%` operator comes in.
-It imports multiple packages under the same alias, and also informs the user which package will overwrite which function, so you will never be surprised.
+It imports multiple R packages under the same alias, and also informs the user which package will overwrite which function, so you will never be surprised.
 The `%m import <-%` operator also only loads exported functions (unlike `loadNamespace()`, which loads both internal and external functions).